 For years, I’d seen the Arch on tv and always thought it was a solid steel structure.
 For some reason it had never occurred to me that there could be a way to go up inside.

-But on a recent trip to St. Louis, I learned that you can indeed visit the top of the Arch, provided you’re willing to sit inside a tiny orb that travels up on a rickety, angular tram system similar to that of a ferris wheel.
+But on my trips to St. Louis, I learned that you can indeed visit the top of the Arch, provided you’re willing to sit inside a tiny orb that travels up on a rickety, angular tram elevator system similar to that of a ferris wheel.

-Cost of visiting the Gateway Arch
+Tickets and Cost of Visiting the Gateway Arch

 The Arch opened in 1965 and attracts in excess of four million visitors every year.
 It stands 630 feet tall, about half the height of the Empire State Building and just higher than Seattle’s Space Needle.